 Comments.
-Like many conferences, one of the purposes of the Minds Online conference was to give scholars papers access to pre-publication feedback on their papers.
+Like many conferences, one of the purposes of the Minds Online conference was to give scholars access to pre-publication feedback on their papers.
 So appended to every conference presentation were invited comments from a few relevant experts.
 This (a) ensured that every presentation had an audience of scholars in its field and (b) identified specific avenues of discussion for the five-day open comment periods for each presentation.
 Invited comments were appended to and published at the same time as their corresponding paper.
-Also, invited comments were also pinned to the top of the comments section-i.e., invited comments always appeared before public comments.
+Invited comments were also pinned to the top of the comments section-i.e., invited comments always appeared before public comments.

 It was decided a priori to abstain from creating a comment policy or moderating comments until a need for moderation and corresponding policy arose.
-In three years of conferencing, no need arose.
+In three years of conferencing, there was no need for comment moderation.
 Posting comments required commenters to type their name and email address into the comment form-email addresses were visible only to the organizers managing the website via the password-protected WordPress content management system.

-Website management.
-The conference was hosted on subdomain philosophyofbrains.com.
-The hosting company created the subdomain and installed the opensource WordPress content management system on it (Wordpress.org, 2003).
-The appearance of the website was adapted from the Twenty Fifteen theme (Wordpress.org, 2014).
-Presentations were created by copying text from .doc or .rtf files and pasting it into new posts.
-(Nota bene: at the time, figures and images could not be copied and pasted.
+Website Management.
+The conference was hosted on a subdomain of philosophyofbrains.com.
+The hosting company created the subdomain and installed the open-source WordPress content management system on it.40 The appearance of the website was adapted from the Twenty Fifteen theme.41 Presentations were created by copying text from .doc or .rtf files and pasting it into new posts.
+(NB: at the time, figures and images could not be copied and pasted.
 Instead, they were uploaded and inserted into posts one-at-a-time.)
 Each presentation's blog post was time-stamped so that they appeared on the blog page in the same order as the program.
-Each year's conference program was published in "page" format.
+Each year's conference program was published in 'page' format.
 Each program contained links to each presentation.
 Each session of each year's conference had its own category so that users could view each session as one webpage.
 The conference logo was found in a public domain image library.

-Pre-print concerns.
+Pre-Print Concerns.
 A small minority of scholars expressed concern about having their paper posted online for the Minds Online conference.
-The worry was that posting the paper for the conference could constitute publication and prevent revised versions of their papers from being eligible for publication in academic journals due to a relative lack of originality.
+The worry was that posting the paper for the conference could make it ineligible for publication in academic journals.
 These worries were assuaged when organizers of the conference relayed their experience of publishing papers whose earlier drafts had circulated at traditional and online conferences.
-The worries were further assuaged by the fact that many papers shared during the online conference were published in respected journals afterward (Minds Online Conference, 2018).
+The worries were further assuaged by the fact that many papers shared during the online conference were published in respected journals afterward.42